Where to Stay & Eat in Galle 🍛 Sri Lanka

 The guesthouse Manageress offered to let us stay the 2nd night in their guesthouse, but there was no refund or offer of compensation for the first night.

 OK, so by now we had blown off a bit of steam (this was not the first time this happened to us in Sri Lanka: We had a similar experience in Sigiriya).
 We weren’t going to let it spoil another day, so we took the flea-pit they’d offered us, but resolved to pursue compensation.

 We spent just 6 hours in the room that night, and didn’t get much sleep.
 Lena couldn’t bring herself to wash in the disgusting excuse for a bathroom, and we didn’t undress when we lay down on the damp bed.

 The next morning we returned to the Thenu Rest Guest House and were given a room that was just acceptable.
 Needless to say, we were not disposed to use any of the other facilities in the place.

 The main problem with this guesthouse is the attitude of the managers/owners.
 They clearly think nothing of inconveniencing their guests, and offered no excuse, apology or offer of compensation.
 They just stared at us as though we were the problem.

-After a lengthy email exchange with the online booking site, I was offered full compensation for the one night, plus $25 worth of points, and their apologies.
+After a lengthy email exchange with the online booking site, we were offered full compensation for the one night, plus $25 worth of points, and their apologies.